Machine Learning based Medical Image Deepfake Detection: A Comparative Study: Experiments and Results

 \subsubsection{Data Augmentation}

-\paragraph{} The effects of data quality and quantity in medical applications have been studied (\cite{BARRAGANMONTERO202152}).
+The effects of data quality and quantity in medical applications have been studied (\cite{BARRAGANMONTERO202152}).
 Higher performance was established with increase in data quality, but negligible changes were detected with increase in dataset size.
 The possibility of generating high quality data via CT-GAN (\cite{DBLP:journals/corr/abs-1901-03597}) was deemed impractical due to the algorithm’s demanding hardware dependencies.
-As such, with the current objective of increasing specifically deep learning model accuracy, we reconduct the localized tumor site test with data augmentation for both classes.
+As such, with the current objective of increasing specifically deep learning model accuracy, we re-conduct the localized tumor site test with data augmentation for both classes.
 The technique used closely resembles that used to augment and train CT-GAN (\cite{DBLP:journals/corr/abs-1901-03597}), but in one less dimension: \begin{itemize} \item Flip over x-axis, y-axis, and both axes \item Combinations of x,y shifts; 4 units in specified direction \item Rotation of 360 degrees in 6 degree increments \end{itemize}{}

-\paragraph{} Table 4 shows the addition of data allowed near perfect score improvement in terms of transfer learning.
-However, the increase in sample size decreased overall ML algorithm accuracy due to a higher possibility for false predictions.
-This phenomenon is also reflected in Figure 5 as deep learning reached AUC scores nearing 1.0, while the Decision Tree AUC score dropped 0.05 from Figure 4.
+Table ~\ref{table:table4} shows the classification performance for the augmented data.
+We see the addition of data allows near perfect score improvement for the deep learning models.
+However, the increase in sample size decreased overall conventional machine learning algorithm accuracy due to a higher possibility for false predictions.
+This phenomenon is also reflected in Figure ~\ref{figure:figure6} as deep learning reached AUC scores nearing 1.0, while the Decision Tree AUC score dropped 0.05 from Figure ~\ref{figure:figure5}.